 This is a lot easier and better in my opinion than the homemade soap.

 I have been making this soap for years.
 I use any and all samples, motel bar soap, etc. or what's cheap at the dollar store.
 The A and H Washing Soda can be hard to find.
 Go to the A and H website, and they actually have a phone number (or a locator section) of where you can find this product.
 I get it at Albertson's, but only a few carry it.
 (04/24/2006)

 I've read on several websites that sodium carbonate that is sold for pools can be used, but have never tried it, since I bought several boxes of washing soda, and it lasts a long time.
 I plan to check out the price this summer and compare it to see what is the best buy.
 (04/27/2006)

 We couldn't find the Fels Naphta soap in our area to make the homemade dry laundry soap, but we did find one called Octagon by the Colgate Company and it was only 77 cents per 7oz bar.
 It is a stain remover soap and works well in place of the Fels Naphta soap and is cheaper.
-This homemade laundry soap is a great care package to give to collage students and it saves the a lot of money too.
+This homemade laundry soap is a great care package to give to college students and it saves them a lot of money too.
 (08/05/2007)

 By Kennedy Clan

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!